How to make Spam Musubi

 - a large tub of water (to moisten the nori wrappers to seal, to moisten or rinse the musubi mold and rice paddle between batches to keep the rice from sticking)

-spatula or rice paddle for spreading/pressing the rice into the musubi maker
+- a small spatula or rice paddle for spreading/pressing the rice into the musubi maker

 - a sharp thin knife